 When using ChatGPT for translation of this phrase, the following results were obtained.

 Let’s take another example for investigating the ChatGPT vs. Google Translate debate.
 This time, we consider Creoles, which is the language spoken and used by an ethnic group in the Caribbean.
 It is a form of Pidgin English i.e. a mixture of English and local languages which enables people who do not share a common language to communicate.
 This language has words from the English language along with other languages.

-Checking on ChatGPT’s translation quality – the AI translator did a good job in understanding the text and translating it accurately.
+Checking the quality of ChatGPT translation – the AI translator did a good job in understanding the text and translating it accurately.
 ChatGPT also detected the language accurately and explained the origin of the same, when prompted.